 - Final resolutions by local school boards to either transfer the school to the NCISD or to consolidate the school with another local school with notification to the NCISD Superintendent

-- Innovative School Operator candidates selected for final review with presentations to local communities
+- ISO candidates selected for final review with presentations to local communities

 SchoolWorks*, an external third-party evaluator, will be used to examine the applications from the interested Innovative School Operator candidates and analyze the organization’s strategies, how those strategies align with the comprehensive needs assessments of the schools, and the success of previous projects.
 Local perspectives will also be considered to ensure the education service provider is the right fit for students, parents, the community and local district partners.

-- Innovative School Operator(s) selected and recommended to the State Board by the ISD Superintendent.
+- ISO(s) selected and recommended to the State Board by the ISD Superintendent.

 - If a qualifying operator is not identified and selected, the ISD will serves as the interim operator for the school(s) until a qualifying operator is selected and approved by the State Board.

 February – June 2018